 To receive the ACE RECOMMENDATION students must:

-- Attend TWELVE qualifying ACE EVENTS during their time with the ACE program.
+- Attend at least TWELVE qualifying ACE EVENTS during their time with the ACE program.

-(However, at least 8 of the 12 are required to come from a qualified set of events; see below.)
+(At least 8 of those12 are required to come from the Qualifying Group of events; see below.)

 - Maintain at least a B range GPA throughout their years in high school.